cgross/generator-cg-angular15/README.md

 #generator-cg-angular15

->Yeoman Generator for Enterprise Angular 1.5 Projects with TypeScript, Webpack, and Sass.
+>Yeoman Generator for Enterprise Angular 1 Projects with TypeScript, Webpack, and Sass.

 Features

 * Component-Oriented.
 Develop using Angular 1.5's new `component()` helper to create component-centric apps.
-* Includes a complete Webpack configuration using npm for package management.
+* Includes a complete Webpack configuration using Yarn for package management.
 * Use TypeScript.
 * Provides a directory structure geared towards large Angular projects.
     * Each component, service, filter, and directive are placed in their own file.
     * All files related to a conceptual unit are placed together.
 For example, the controller, HTML, SCSS, and unit test for a component are placed together in the same directory.
 * Includes Yeoman subgenerators for components, directives, services, filters, and modules.
 * Integrates Sass and includes Bootstrap via the source SCSS files allowing you to reuse Bootstrap vars/mixins/etc.
 * Easily Testable - Each sub-generator creates a skeleton unit test.
-Unit tests can be run via `npm test`.
+Unit tests can be run via `yarn test`.

 Directory Layout
 -------------